Papar River: History

 Through the era of the thalassocratic Bruneian Sultanate, the latter appointed Bruneian Malay nobility as the Sultan's representative in the interior and major rivers which includes the Papar River.
 Before the arrival of the North Borneo Chartered Company in the 19th century, the fertile valley around the river provide a sizeable farming community among the local indigenous.
-Through a survey conducted during the voyage of HMS Samarang (1822) under Edward Belcher along the northwestern coast of Borneo between 1843–1846, the British found the river mouth is located not far from Dinawan Island.
+Through a survey conducted during the voyage of HMS Samarang (1822) under Edward Belcher along the northwestern coast of Borneo between 1843 and 1846, the British found the river mouth is located not far from Dinawan Island.
 The river become the transportation route for many Bruneian Malay and Kadazan villages situated along the river banks before bitumen roads and railway as a modern transportation networks being introduced by the British following their arrival.
 The small town of Papar owes its existence to the river after which it was named.

 A first bridge for crossing the river was built in 1901 under the administration of the British together with other iron bridges in Kimanis and Membakut.
 However, it was swept by strong floods into the river where it was replaced with a new iron bridge but also damaged by another floods in 1903.
 A ferry service was temporarily made while the bridge undergoing repair.
 In 1904, another strong floods damaging the currently repaired bridge with most of its structure been swept away.
 A temporary bridge constructed in November 1908 also being swept away by floods.
 Finally in December 1908, a new bridge was constructed but again damaged by floods in 1913.
 In 1915, the railway service finally make its way to the Papar town with the opening of a railway bridge.